aqibashef/RUST-Exercise/readme.md

 Input: 1 2 4 2 7 0 3
 Output: 8
 ```
+## 5. Student Struct:
+Define a struct to represent a student with fields for name, age, and grade.
+Write a function that takes a vector of students and prints the names of all students who are 18 years old or older.

 ## 7. Factorial:
 Write a recursive function that calculates the factorial of a given integer n.
 Also use a loop.